 A few weeks ago my Aunty (the very creative and inspiring hand weaver, spinner and textile designer Madeleine Jude) very kindly spent the day giving me a little glimpse into the alchemy of indigo dying.
 Working with natural dyes is quite daunting – I’m so glad I had someone to show me rather than trying to figure it out for myself from a book.
 Today I’m sharing some photos of the dye making process along with the recipe we used for our indigo vat.
-Next time, I’ll be taking a closer look at my finished shibori dyed muslin squares and the folding techniques I used so don’t forget to pop back next week!
+I chose to dye a stack of muslin squares which I folded using some simple shibori folding techniques which I learnt mostly from YouTube.Continue reading

 My very creative and talented Auntie Madeleine taught me how to make indigo dye last weekend!
 I’ve never worked with a natural dye like this and had no idea what is involved – it’s a delicate balancing act between all the ingredients, the temperature, even the humidity and the air.
 I’m looking forward to sharing more of the process next week, and showing off my new Shibori dyed muslin squares!
 In the meantime you can hop over to Madeleine’s website here and see some of her amazing handmade textiles.